silren93/Airline-Ticket-Reservation-System/README.md

-# Airline Ticket Reservation System
-Online airline ticketing saves time and money for the customer as well as the airline company thereby making air travel more customer-centric.
+Overview
-This project is an attempt to simulate the basic concepts of an airline reservation system.
+The Airline Ticket Reservation System is designed to streamline the booking process, saving time and money for both customers and airlines.
+This project aims to simulate the core functionalities of an airline reservation system, delivering a user-centric experience.

-Our airline ticket reservation system has the following features:-

-*Customers can:*
-* Create an account
+Features
+For Customers:
+Create and manage accounts
-* Search for available flights for a particular city-pair
+Search for available flights between city pairs
-* Book tickets in the class of their choice
+Book tickets in their preferred class
-* Cancel booked tickets
+Cancel previously booked tickets
-* View booked tickets history
+View ticket booking history

-*Administrators can:*
+For Administrators:
-* Add/Modify flight schedules
+Add and modify flight schedules
-* Viewing the booked ticket statistics
+View comprehensive booking statistics
+Additional Functionality:

-This system also incorporates a frequent flier miles points system for loyal customers which will provide additional benefits to them.
+A frequent flier miles system is integrated to reward loyal customers with additional benefits.

-This project was implemented using HTML & CSS for the front-end and PHP for the back-end.
-The database was created and updated using MySQL.
+Technologies Used
+Front-end: HTML, CSS
+Back-end: PHP
+Database: MySQL
+Conclusion
+The Airline Ticket Reservation System efficiently combines customer and administrator functionalities into a single platform, enhancing the overall experience of booking flights online.
+By leveraging key web technologies, the system offers a responsive, reliable, and user-friendly solution.